-‘CHAIN OF CHECKS’ AWARDS $20,000 IN GRANTS
+‘CHAIN OF CHECKS’ AWARDS $25,000 IN GRANTS; SURPASSES $2 MILLION MARK SINCE 1986

 • Half the proceeds from opening night of Frederick County Parks and Rec’s ‘Winter Wonderland’

-• Beautiful on-line and mailed-in donations from individuals and businesses
+• Beautiful on-line and mailed-in donations from individuals and businesses.

-Applications for the 2024 Chain of Checks campaign will open through the Community Foundation of Northern Shenandoah Valley website in late spring at www.cfnsv.org
+Applications for the 2025 Chain of Checks campaign will open through the Community Foundation of Northern Shenandoah Valley website in late spring at www.cfnsv.org

 The Chain of Checks campaign to support local non-profits was founded by Barry Lee in 1986.
 In 2013 the Community Foundation of Northern Shenandoah Valley became the campaign’s fiscal agent and helped create an endowment that will serve community charities forever.